swarajsaaj/swarajsaaj.github.io/_posts/2016-03-13-android-push-notifications-using-gcm-google-cloud-messaging.md

 _Lets get our hands on some Java code_

-  1. Lets create the <strong>RegisterationService.Java</strong> that serves the simple purpose of registering our application and logs a the token against which the device is registered.
+1.Lets create the <strong>RegisterationService.Java</strong> that serves the simple purpose of registering our application and logs a the token against which the device is registered.

 ```java
 package com.wordpress.swarajsaaj.app.notificationdemo;